thyagarajanvk/thyagarajanvk/README.md

 - Game Development
 - App Development

-I am currently learning C, and wish to learn eventually create a 3d renderer to make useful visualizations for concepts that I am learning in my University Courses.
+I am currently learning C++, and wish to learn eventually create a 3d renderer to make useful visualizations for concepts that I am learning in my University Courses.